ucsmchandu/codedale/README.md

 Client-side routing is handled in `src/App.jsx` with `react-router-dom`.
 The `MainLayout` component contains the `Navbar`, `Outlet`, and `Footer` so child pages are rendered inside the shared layout.

-## Contributing

-- Feel free to open issues or PRs.
-For small changes (styling, copy, minor layout tweaks) send a PR against `main`.
-- If you add features, update this README with usage notes and any new scripts.

-## License

-No license specified.
-Add a `LICENSE` file if you want to set one (for example, `MIT`).

-## Contact

-For questions about this repo, contact the maintainer listed on the git remote or open an issue in this repository.